 At Starwood Animal Transport, we strongly urge pet parents to also register their pet’s microchip with Global Pet Register.
 Other registries are country-specific; GPR is the only pet recovery database that works around the world.

-What Are the Quarantine Requirements for a Pet Traveling to to Germany?
+What Are the Quarantine Requirements for a Pet Traveling to Germany?

 As long as your pet meets all the requirements and has the proper documentation, she will not face quarantine.
 However, lack of adequate paperwork can result in lengthy quarantine, deportation, or worse.

-Are There Any Area Specific Pet Requirements in to Germany?
+Are There Any Area Specific Pet Requirements in Germany?